 Head Teacher Matthew Turton's appointment from a senior position within the Nova Education Trust signals confidence in his ability to consolidate gains and drive the school toward its stated ambition of being outstanding in every aspect.
 His background in educational leadership and trust-level school improvement brings expertise in sustainable change.

-The 2024 GCSE cohort achieved an Attainment 8 score of 38.4, below the England average of 46 (FindMySchool data).
-Progress 8 stands at -0.6, indicating that pupils made below-average progress from their starting points at the end of Key Stage 2.
-Only 60% met the threshold for English Baccalaureate qualifications (grades 5 or above in English, Maths, Sciences, Humanities, and Languages), compared to the national requirement of 65%.
+The current GCSE cohort data shows an Attainment 8 score of 40.5.
+Progress 8 stands at -0.61, indicating that pupils made below-average progress from their starting points at the end of Key Stage 2.
+In English and maths, 60% achieved grade 4 or above and 35.2% achieved grade 5 or above.

-These figures position the school in the lower half of national performance.
-The school ranks 3463rd in England for GCSE outcomes (FindMySchool ranking), placing it in the bottom quartile.
-Locally, among Nottinghamshire secondaries, NUSA ranks 46th, reflecting mixed performance in comparison to regional alternatives.
+These figures position the school outside the stronger national performance bands.
+The school ranks 2,135th of 3,895 in England for GCSE academic outcomes (FindMySchool ranking), with an overall secondary rank of 2,014th of 3,688.
+Locally, NUSA ranks 26th in Nottingham, reflecting mixed performance in comparison to nearby alternatives.

 For families considering the school at Year 7, these metrics matter.
 Students entering NUSA should expect rigorous teaching but recognise that GCSE outcomes reflect the broad intake and challenges many pupils bring to secondary education.